Some advances on Sidorenko's conjecture: Introduction

 We say that a graph $H$ has Sidorenko's property if \eqref{eq:sido} holds for all graphs $G$.
 While Sidorenko \cite{Sidorenko} himself noted that the conjecture holds for some simple graphs such as trees, even cycles and complete bipartite graphs, a spate of recent work~\cite{CoFoSu, Hatami, KiLeLe, LiSz}, some of which we will describe below, has greatly expanded the class of graphs known to have Sidorenko's property.
 In this paper, we further this progress, providing three more families of graphs that satisfy the conjecture.

 Our first family consists of those graphs which are amenable to a certain embedding process using branching random walks.
 Though the method can be applied more broadly, we will focus on using the technique to show that graphs admitting a particular type of tree decomposition have Sidorenko's property.
-A \emph{tree decomposition} of a graph $H$, a concept introduced by Halin~\cite{Halin} and developed by Robertson and Seymour~\cite{RobertSeymour}, is a pair $(\mathcal{F}, \TT)$ consisting of a family $\mathcal{F}$ of vertex subsets of $H$ and a tree $\TT$ on vertex set $\mathcal{F}$ satisfying \begin{enumerate} \item $\bigcup_{X\in\mathcal{F}}X=V(H)$, \item for each $\{v,w\} \in E(H)$, there exists a set $X \in \mathcal{F}$ such that $v, w \in X$, and \item for $X,Y,Z\in \mathcal{F}$, $X\cap Y\subseteq Z$ whenever $Z$ lies on the path from $X$ to $Y$ in $\TT$. \end{enumerate} A \emph{strong tree decomposition} of a graph $H$ is a tree decomposition $(\mathcal{F},\TT)$ of $H$ satisfying the following two extra conditions: \begin{enumerate} \item The induced subgraphs $H[X]$, $X \in \ff$, are edge-disjoint trees. \item For every pair $X,Y\in \ff$ which are adjacent in $\TT$, there is an isomorphism that fixes $X \cap Y$ between the minimal subtrees of $H[X]$ and $H[Y]$ containing $X\cap Y$. \end{enumerate} A graph $H$ is \emph{strongly tree decomposable} if it allows a strong tree decomposition.
+A \emph{tree decomposition} of a graph $H$, a concept introduced by Halin~\cite{Halin} and developed by Robertson and Seymour~\cite{RobertSeymour}, is a pair $(\mathcal{F}, \TT)$ consisting of a family $\mathcal{F}$ of vertex subsets of $H$ and a tree $\TT$ on vertex set $\mathcal{F}$ satisfying \begin{enumerate} \item $\bigcup_{X\in\mathcal{F}}X=V(H)$, \item for each $\{v,w\} \in E(H)$, there exists a set $X \in \mathcal{F}$ such that $v, w \in X$, and \item for $X,Y,Z\in \mathcal{F}$, $X\cap Y\subseteq Z$ whenever $Z$ lies on the path from $X$ to $Y$ in $\TT$. \end{enumerate} A \emph{strong tree decomposition} of a graph $H$ is a tree decomposition $(\mathcal{F},\TT)$ of $H$ satisfying the following two extra conditions: \begin{enumerate} \item The induced subgraphs $H[X]$, $X \in \ff$, are edge-disjoint trees. \item For every pair $X,Y\in \ff$ which are adjacent in $\TT$, there is an isomorphism between the minimum subtrees of $H[X]$ and $H[Y]$ containing $X\cap Y$ that fixes $X \cap Y$. \end{enumerate} A graph $H$ is \emph{strongly tree-decomposable} if it admits a strong tree decomposition.
 One can easily verify that every strongly tree-decomposable graph is bipartite.
 Our first theorem is as follows.